Resident Evil: Retribution: Casting

 Returning from the previous film are: Milla Jovovich as Alice, Sienna Guillory (Jill Valentine) and Boris Kodjoe (Luther West).
 Shawn Roberts (Albert Wesker) makes a cameo appearance.
 Colin Salmon who played James "One" Shade and Michelle Rodriguez who played Rain Ocampo in the first film return.
 Oded Fehr who portrayed Carlos Oliveira in the second and third film also returns.
 There are two "versions" of Rain and Carlos; one being portrayed as "evil" and one as "good".

-The characters, Ada Wong (played by Li Bingbing), Leon S. Kennedy (Johann Urb) and Barry Burton (Kevin Durand) appear in the film.
+The characters Ada Wong (played by Li Bingbing), Leon S. Kennedy (Johann Urb) and Barry Burton (Kevin Durand) appear in the film.
 Ali Larter (Claire Redfield), Wentworth Miller (Chris Redfield) and Spencer Locke (K-Mart) do not return and they are presumed to have died in the attack on Arcadia or held captive elsewhere by Umbrella.
 Also, a new character portrayed by Aryana Engineer has been added to the franchise cast.

+Anderson said that casting Leon was a challenge, due to his "extreme look": "Firstly, he's a major action hero.
+But also he has the floppy hair, and you have no idea how hard it is to find someone who looks like that.
+They're usually mutually exclusive.
+It's like the guys with floppy hair are all kind of doing British period movies, like Brideshead Revisited, and the guys who are top action heroes usually have buzz cuts.
+But I think after a long and very exhaustive search, we've finally found the right guy in Johann Urb."